 It is a voluntary group of individuals with expertise and lived experience of disability.
 The group is selected following an invitation for Expressions of Interest to participate in the Group.
-It usually comprises about 24 members, representing a cross cut of the sector, and includes an independent Chairperson.
+It currently comprises 25 members, representing a cross cut of the disability community, and includes an independent Chairperson.

 What does the DSG do?

-The current DSG is the fifth DSG.
+The current DSG is the sixth DSG.
 It has an important role in monitoring the implementation of the National Disability Inclusion Strategy 2017-2021 (NDIS).
+National Disability Inclusion Strategy 2017-2021 (NDIS).

-The NDIS is the key framework for policy and action to address the needs of persons with disabilities in Ireland.
+The current strategy has been extended until the end of 2022.
+The NDIS is the key framework for policy and action to address the rights of persons with disabilities in Ireland.
 Through its actions the strategy supports effective progress in implementing the United Nations Conventions on the Rights of Persons with a Disability (UNCRPD).